everythingfunctional/veggies/README.md

 The driver program accepts a handful of command line arguments for controlling the outputs from the tests.
 This is done inside the `runTests` subroutine, so even manually or otherwise generated driver programs can use this functionality.
+The ``-h` or `--help` command line flag can be used to print a usage message and stop execution.
 The `-q` or `--quiet` command line flag can be used to suppress the initial report of the tests that will be executed.
 The `-v` or `--verbose` flag can be used to report the results of *all* of the assertions made when running the tests,